At a glance:

 Presenting symptoms are often vague, anorexia (loss of appetite) and lethargy are the two most common symptoms of pancreatitis.
 Other symptoms include:

 Some acute cases of pancreatitis may also result in shock and disseminated intravascular coagulation, a condition in which small blood clots develop throughout the bloodstream.
 Over time, as the pancreas becomes damaged, weight loss occurs.
 This is due to the pancreas no longer functioning as it should, digesting food.
-As a result, food passes though the digestive track relatively undigested, leading to pale coloured, loose, foul smelling feces and weight loss.
+As a result, food passes through the digestive tract relatively undigested, leading to pale coloured, loose, foul-smelling feces and weight loss.

 Due to the vague symptoms, which are similar to a host of other disorders, diagnosis can be a challenge and many cases of pancreatitis go undiagnosed as a result of these non-specific symptoms.
 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history.
 Some tests he may wish to perform include:

-Complete blood count and biochemical profile – These often come back nonspecific.
+- Biochemical profile, complete blood count, and urinalysis – May be non-specific.
 Pancreatic enzymes are often normal.
-Mild elevations of hepatic enzymes ALT may be seen.
+Mild elevations of hepatic enzymes ALT can occur.
 Elevated white blood cells are an indication of inflammation or infection.
 Mild anemia may be present.
 The damaged pancreas may affect insulin production, resulting in elevated glucose levels.

-fPLI (feline Pancreatic Lipase Immunoreactivity) – This test measures feline pancreatic lipase (an enzyme secreted by the pancreas which breaks down fat) immunoreactivity in serum.
+- fPLI (feline Pancreatic Lipase Immunoreactivity) – This test measures feline pancreatic-specific lipase (an enzyme secreted by the pancreas which breaks down fat) immunoreactivity in serum.
 Normal levels are 2.0-6.8ug/dL, in cats with mild or resolving pancreatitis, levels may be 6.8-12ug/dL and cats with pancreatitis, over 12ug/dL.

 If at all possible, find and treat the underlying cause.
 Supportive and symptomatic treatment is how veterinarians manage pancreatitis in cats.
 This may include:

-Supportive care such as intravenous fluids to prevent or treat dehydration and correct electrolyte imbalances.
+- Supportive care such as intravenous fluids to prevent or treat dehydration and correct electrolyte derangements.

-Surgery may be required to remove necrotic pancreatic tissue.
+- Surgery – To remove necrotic pancreatic tissue.